 These have been specifically created to inform parents, allay any fears they may have, and equip them to have more conversations with their children at home.
 In Canada, family members are asked to make the decisions about organ donation at the end-of-life.
-Knowing how each member of your family feels regarding organ donation can make these painful decisions far simpler and less stressful.
+Knowing how each of your family members felt regarding organ donation can make these painful decisions simpler.
 Unfortunately, most Canadians have not had this conversation with their families.
-A family discussion in a safe, comfortable place (long before there's any pressing need) is the best way for everyone to share their choices and learn together.
+A family discussion in a safe, comfortable place is the best way for everyone to share their choices and learn together.